roblaing/webgames/ricerocks/README.md

 <h2>Thinking in tables (rows and columns) rather than objects</h2>

-While a video game may not look like a spreadsheet, abstractly it consists of a list of <em>things</em> (which we can think of as rows), each of which is a compound data structure whose properties or attributes can be thought of as slotting into columns.
+While a video game may not look like a spreadsheet, abstractly it consists of a list of <em>curly bracketed things</em> (which we can think of as rows), each of which is a compound data structure whose properties or attributes can be thought of as slotting into columns.

-All the components of our game boil down to
+So all the components of our game boil down to

 <code><pre>
 [ {keyA:valA1, keyB:valB1, keyC:valC1, ...}